-The regional co-permittees have programs to address spills and illegal dumping of hazardous materials, including those that may reach the MS4.
+Yakima County has an existing Illicit Discharge Detection and Elimination (IDDE) program to address spills and illegal dumping of hazardous materials, including those that may reach the MS4.
 In the event of a spill, local emergency response agencies within the County are supplemented by a Regional Response Team and Ecology.
 Illegal dumping of hazardous materials is regulated by State Dangerous Waste requirements (WAC 173-303-145) and the Uniform Fire Code.

-1. Each jurisdiction will continue to implement procedures for the following activities required by the permit: - Locating priority areas; - By 12/31/2018, the County field assessed 40% of the MS4 and will continue to assess 12% each year, on average, thereafter to detect and identify illicit discharges and connections - Characterizing discharges found by or reported to the Permittees; - Tracing the source of illicit discharges; - Ending the discharge.
+1. Each jurisdiction will continue to implement procedures for the following activities required by the permit: - Locating priority areas; evaluate land use, business/industrial activities, past complaints, and areas with storage of large quantities of materials - By 12/31/2021, the County field screened =100% of the MS4 and will continue to assess >12% each year, on average thereafter, to verify outfall and discharge point locations and detect and identify illicit discharges and connections - Characterizing discharges found by or reported; - Tracing the source of illicit discharges; - Ending the discharge.